-The best Apple HomePod tips and tricks: Plus how to set up HomePod
+Best Apple HomePod and HomePod mini tips and tricks: Plus how to update HomePod

-- We talk you through everything you need to know about your new HomePod

-So, you've got a new HomePod.
+Got a HomePod or HomePod mini?
 Great!
-But aside from saying "Hey Siri, play me some music" there is plenty more the smart speaker can do.
+Aside from saying "Hey Siri, play me some music", there is plenty more these smart speakers can do.

-Here we've detailed a load of HomePod tips and tricks to get you started and show you what your new Apple smart speaker can do.
+Here we've detailed a load of HomePod and HomePod mini tips and tricks to get you started and show you what your Apple smart speaker can do including, how to ensure it is up to date with the latest version of software so you get all the latest features.

-- #Ringgate: How to stop HomePod from leaving rings on wood surfaces

-How to set up HomePod
+How to set up HomePod and HomePod mini

-The HomePod set up is similar to setting up a pair of AirPods or the Apple TV.
-You need to be on iOS 11.2.5 and have your iOS device near the speaker when you do.
+The HomePod set up is similar to setting up a pair of AirPods or Apple TV.
+You need to be on the latest version of iOS and have your iOS device near the speaker when you do.

-- Turn on the HomePod and wait for the light to glow on the top
+- Turn on the HomePod or HomePod mini and wait for the light to glow on the top

-- Put your iPhone or iPad near the HomePod
+- Put your iPhone or iPad near the HomePod or HomePod mini

 - Tap Set Up